darinz/DL/02_Neural_Network/04_network_topologies.md

 - **Multi-modal**: Hybrid architectures
 - **Large-scale**: Attention mechanisms

+> **Common Pitfall:**
+> Using the wrong topology for your data (e.g., fully connected for images) can lead to poor performance and wasted resources.

 ### Future Directions

 - **Efficient architectures**: Reducing computational cost
 - **Adaptive topologies**: Learning optimal connectivity patterns
 - **Domain-specific designs**: Tailored for specific applications
 - **Scalable attention**: Handling longer sequences efficiently

+> **Keep exploring!**
+> Try building your own hybrid models, experiment with new topologies, and stay up to date with the latest research in neural network architectures!

 Understanding network topologies is essential for designing effective neural network architectures for different types of data and tasks.